 Choose a network/wiring room that is the right size.
 This is crucial for future growth.
 Too often we see brand new sites allot only a fraction of the space required for a network room.
 You can’t just pile your racks into a coat closet and hope for the best!
 When you’re determining your space allotment, we also recommend you leave enough room to add at least one additional rack or cabinet in the future.
 Also, try to lay out your room with enough space to have an open stepladder on all sides of your racks and/or cabinets.
-Believe us, this will save a ton of headache down the line.
+Believe us, this will save a ton of headaches down the line.

 4. Choose an Able Cable Type.

 Cable type is another important factor we are asked about constantly.
-Category 5e and Category 6 cable have many similarities..
+Category 5e and Category 6 cable have many similarities.
 The main difference between Cat 5e and Cat 6 cable is transmission performance and the available bandwidth between 100mhz (Cat 5e) and 200mhz (Cat 6).
-Consider the fact that the cost between the two cable types is not as significant as it once was, and Category 6 will give you added future proofing as data transmission continues to evolve.
+Consider the fact that the cost between the two cable types is not as significant as it once was, and Category 6 will give you added future-proofing as data transmission continues to evolve.